archettialberto/airlab_server_guidelines/docs/server_guidelines/docker.md

 docker rmi <image_id>  # example: docker rmi 9a6d05b964cb
 ```

+You can obtain the image_id using the command `docker image list` seen above.

-## Running the Docker Image
+## Running a Docker Container

-The `Westworld` Lab Server relies on a user-friendly script :nerd: to help you launch experiments with Docker.
+The AIRLab Servers relies on a user-friendly script :nerd: to help you launch experiments with Docker.
 The script is called `run-docker`.
 Every time you execute a command using `run-docker`, the current folder will be
 mounted in the container file system under the `/exp` working directory.
 This means that you can access all the files